Rhopoint Appearance Elements Help Help

 Visual Gloss Validated

 The Aesthetix method for calculating visual gloss was validated using an Imaging Luminance Measurement Device (ILMD), mathematical modelling and ray-tracing simulations.
-Results were empirical tested using diverse samples from a commercial gloss scale.

 This validation demonstrated a strong correlation between the Aesthetix measurements and the contrast gloss formula, particularly effective in mid to high gloss ranges.